Whey vs. Plant Protein: What's the Difference?

 By Lenny & Larry's.
 Posted on November 6, 2018.

-Eating plant-based is eating for you and the planet.
+Eating a plant-based diet is eating for you and the planet.

 The topic of plant-based eating is a message that is becoming more mainstream every day.
 Celebrities are discussing their experiences with it, restaurants are adding more plant-based options to their menus, and people in general are sharing the benefits they are gaining.